Last Updated on

 - The variable drop technology allows better image quality and graphics having gradient colors.

-- You get three-speed adjustment controls with Epson F2100 i.e. fast, quality, and high quality.
-The six different print modes increase the print speed to 35% faster on images using white ink and double the speed in without white ink mode.
+- You get three-speed adjustment controls with Epson F2100 i.e., fast, quality, and high quality.
+The six different print modes increase the print speed to 35% more quickly on images using white ink and double the rate in without white ink mode.

-- The Epson F2100 features a fabric wiper and an in-line cleaning cartridge, the integrated self-cleaning system allows the printer to perform daily maintenance to reduce downtime.
-As a result, it reduces your burden on maintenance time and operational cost.
+- The Epson F2100 features a fabric wiper and an inline cleaning cartridge, and the integrated self-cleaning system allows the printer to perform daily maintenance to reduce downtime.
+As a result, it reduces your burden on maintenance time and operational costs.

 - There are two print resolutions.
 For white ink – up to 1440×1440 dpi & for color ink – up to 1440×720 dpi.